clayauld/satcom-forecast/TROUBLESHOOTING.md

 - Installation method (Docker, OS, etc.)
 - Complete error messages from logs
 - Output from verification scripts
 - Directory structure of your installation
+- Test results from pytest suite